How to Clean Acrylic Paint Brushes | A Beginner Artist’s Guide

 At the same time, it is vital to ensure that the water you use is not excessively hot, as it may cause lasting damage to your bristles.
 This is especially true in the case of synthetic brushes, which use polyester or nylon as a base.

-Step 3: Clean The Brush In Soap Water
+Step 3: Clean the Brush in Soap Water

 Rub the soap on the bristles until a thick lather builds up.
 Rinse in water, and repeat the process until the foam washes off the paint.
 The more foam you make, the less paint residue will remain.
 And once this is over, you’ll see no traces of acrylic paint left.

-Step 4: Wash The Brush In Clean Water
+Step 4: Wash the Brush in Clean Water

-After clearing the acrylic out of your paint brush, pass the brush through clean water for the last time.
+After clearing the acrylic out of your paintbrush, pass the brush through clean water for the last time.
 If the brush has been washed properly, there will be little to no discoloration in the water.
 But there’s no harm in rinsing your acrylic brush multiple times just to be safe.

 The process may seem tedious, but it will save you from discarding the brushes sooner than they need to.

-Step 5: Dry The Brush
+Step 5: Dry the Brush

 Finally, dab your brush on a clean rag gently and reshape the brush tip so it doesn’t lose shape while drying.
 Refrain from twisting it, as it will damage the bristles.